varocketry/guitar-mastery-hub/public/lessons/lesson_004_understanding_shapes.md

 **This is the foundation.** Everything builds from here.

-**You're not just learning guitar - you're understanding guitar AND practicing it correctly.** ðŸŽ¸
+**You're not just learning guitar - you're understanding guitar AND practicing it correctly.** 🎸

 **Exceptional work!**

 ---

-## ðŸ”— ADDITIONAL RESOURCES
+## 🔗 ADDITIONAL RESOURCES

 ### Essential Reading